-Big thanks to @SR-FilmFestNY and the judges for recognizing our film.
-Congratulations to the cast & crew of Lorik for winning the category!
+Big thanks to @SR-FilmFestNYand the judges for recognizing our film.
+Congratulations to the cast & crew of Lorikfor winning the category!
 And thanks to all of you who liked and shared my own and Mental Ideas’ posts about the festival on social media!

-Crazy is a fiesta of madness and the last episode of the first series of Mental Ideas Podcasts so DON’T MISS IT!!!
+Crazy is a cheeky little fiesta of madness and the last episode of the first series of Mental IdeasPodcasts so DON’T MISS IT!!!
 The Mental Ideas Podcast will be back in 2021!
 You can download all the episodes from this series on RTHK‘s Podcast One platform.
-Stay tuned for spin-off Mental Monologues, which will air over the summer in all the usual podcast places (Apple, Spotify, etc.)
+Stay tuned for news of spin-off Mental Monologues and the first series’ launch on BBC Sounds!

-A HUGE thanks to all my mental guests: Mat Ricardo, Christina Yung, Larry Feign, Florence Wong, Ruben M, Josh Walters, Dan Davies, Kiki Wong, Jackie Chan, Philippe Joly, Eugenia Kim, Raffaello Degruttola, Ifat Hyndes, as well as to Nick Samuel for composing the mental music, Angie Mann – and especially to the gorgeous Noreen Mir for exec producing and all her endless encouragement, guidance and support!!!
+A HUGE thanks to all my mental guests: Mat Ricardo, Christina Yung, Larry Feign, Florence Wong, Ruben M, Josh Walters, Dan Davies, Kiki Wong, Jackie Chan, Philippe Joly, Eugenia Kim, Raffaello Degruttola, Ifat Hyndes, as well as to Nick Samuel for composing the mental music, Angie Mann – and especially to the legendary Noreen Mir for exec producing and all her endless encouragement, guidance and support!!!

 Until then amigos, if you can’t stay sane, stay crazy!